Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 1. Kyverno is upgraded from 1.9.5 version to 1.10.7 version and is now available for customers as part of the HPE CSM 1.6 release.

    This is a major upgrade with many new features and bug fixes.
-For complete list please refer to the link [CHANGELOG](https://github.com/kyverno/kyverno/blob/main/CHANGELOG.md)
+For a complete list, refer to the external [CHANGELOG](https://github.com/kyverno/kyverno/blob/main/CHANGELOG.md).

-2. Container Image Signature Verification Kyverno Policy.
+2. Container image signature verification Kyverno policy.

 ### Container Image Signature Verification Kyverno Policy